Icenium/icenium-cli/docs/man_pages/project/testing/emulate-ios.md

 <% if(isConsole) { %>
 <% if(isWindows) { %>
 WARNING: You cannot run this command on Windows systems.
 To view the complete help for this command, run `$ appbuilder help emulate ios`
 <% } %>
 <% if(isLinux) { %>
 WARNING: You cannot run this command on Linux systems.
 To view the complete help for this command, run `$ appbuilder help emulate ios`
 <% } %>
 <% } %>
 <% if(isHtml) { %>
 ### Prerequisites
 Before running the iOS Simulator, verify that you have met the following requirements.
-* You are running the Telerik AppBuilder CLI on OS X.
+* You are running the AppBuilder CLI on OS X.
 * You have installed Xcode.
-The version of Xcode must be compatible with the ios-sim-portable npm package on which the  Telerik AppBuilder CLI depends.
+The version of Xcode must be compatible with the ios-sim-portable npm package on which the  AppBuilder CLI depends.
 For more information, see [ios-sim-portable](https://www.npmjs.org/package/ios-sim-portable).
 <% } %>
 <% if((isConsole && isMacOS && (isNativeScript || isCordova)) || isHtml) { %>
 ### Options